Short answer

 FDA describes 7-OH as occurring naturally in trace amounts in kratom.
 FDA’s warning focuses on products with added or enhanced 7-OH levels, including tablets, gummies, drink mixes, shots, and other products sold online, in smoke shops, gas stations, and corner stores.

 Natural kratom leaf contains a mixture of alkaloids.
-Concentrated 7-OH products deliver a stronger and more opioid-like exposure.
-That can make withdrawal feel more direct, more intense, and harder to manage without a plan.
+Concentrated 7-OH products may produce a more pronounced opioid-like effect profile than traditional kratom leaf products.
+That may contribute to withdrawal symptoms that some people describe as more intense or more difficult to manage.

-Preclinical and in-vitro studies have found that 7-OH can be substantially more potent than mitragynine and, in some assay contexts, more potent than morphine.
-FDA has described 7-OH as an opioid product that can be more potent than morphine.
-These findings do not translate into a simple dose conversion for humans.
+Preclinical and in-vitro studies have reported that 7-OH may be substantially more potent than mitragynine and, in some assay contexts, more potent than morphine.
+FDA has described 7-OH as an opioid product that may be more potent than morphine in certain contexts.
+These findings are based largely on laboratory, preclinical, and regulatory data and should not be interpreted as direct human dose conversions.

 Is it dangerous?